TheVarsity/Survival-Handbook/src/pages/index.md

 description: Invalid Field
 advice:
   text:
-    - The University College dining hall has a chicken caesar wrap that’s not on any menu.
-Find it; it’s one of the better things to eat on campus. — Tahmeed
+    - Pro tip:University College dining hall has a chicken caesar wrap that’s not on any menu. — Tahmeed
-    - Write your essays to your intended audience, which is a sleep-deprived teaching assistant at 2:00 am who has 10 minutes to get through your essay. — Ori
+    - Write your essays knowing a sleep-deprived teaching assistant at 2:00 am has 10 minutes to get through it. — Ori
-    - Use the chat box in Zoom to form Facebook groups with your classmates!
-You’ll thank yourself later when your prof sends out two different midterm dates, and you don’t know which one’s real. — Jadine
+    - Use the chat box in Blackboard Collaborate or Zoom to form Facebook groups with your classmates!
+You’ll thank yourself later.— Jadine
-    - They don’t tell you this, but the burrito place in Robarts and Sids and the coffee truck in front of Robarts have punch cards — get one. — Megan
+    - The burrito place in Robarts and Sids and the coffee truck in front of Robarts each have punch cards — get one. — Megan
   left: /img/adviceLeft.png
   right: /img/adviceRight.png
 doodles: